rwb/ccjs710ldv/README.md

 #### R Code for Thursday 9/11/25

 * Let's begin by supposing that there is a population of persons released from prison in the United States in any given year.
+* Now, let's further suppose that the recidivism rate for people in this population is 67.5% (i.e., the population parameter).
 *